MScBiomedicalInformatics/MSIB32500/lectures/lecture2.md

 #Display user information from the system
-echo "User info for user: $USER" echo "User's HOME: $HOME" echo "Your UID is: $UID" nano
+echo "User info for user: $USER" echo "User's HOME: $HOME" echo "Your UID is: $UID"
 ```

 **Shell Loops**